MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/ForEach-Object.md

 Causes the parallel invocation to run as a PowerShell job.
 A single job object is returned instead of output from the running script blocks.
 The job object contains child jobs for each parallel script block that runs.
-The job object can be used by all PowerShell job cmdlets, to monitor running state and retrieve data.
+You can use the job object with any of the PowerShell job cmdlets to see the running state and retrieve data.

 This parameter was introduced in PowerShell 7.0.